AlanXia0118/MNIST_DIY/README.md

 # Predicting
-A pre-trained model is provided for in `My_mnist_model` you to implement recognition directly.The model take as input arbitrary size of your own pictures with hand-written digits.
+A pre-trained model is provided for in `My_mnist_model` you to implement recognition directly.
+The model take as input arbitrary size of your own pictures with hand-written digits.
 To start prediction, run the following comman:<br>
-`python Read_Predict_mnist.py`
+`python Read_Predict_mnist.py`<br>
-Then you will see the prompt: `Input the path of your model directory please:`.
-Input the path as well as file name(e.g. /tmp/num1.jpg), and you should see results similar to these:
+Then you will see the prompt: `Input the path of your model directory please:`.<br> Input the path of the image as well as the model according to prompts, and you should see results similar to these:
+`New Samples, Class Predictions:    [3]`